 Unstructured data tests verify that unstructured data conform to specific rules.
 Rules are created as text prompts and applied to data through an LLM.

 Elementary’s unstructured data validations validate unstructured data in a data warehouse field using an LLM prompt.
-Elementary Data leverages warehouse-native AI functions: Snowflake Cortex AI LLM functions, Databricks AI Functions, and Vertex AI models for BigQuery.
+Elementary leverages warehouse-native AI functions: Snowflake Cortex AI LLM functions, Databricks AI Functions, and Vertex AI models for BigQuery.
 This functionality can be virtually leveraged by any data quality tool that supports custom SQL tests, as it’s advertised by Validio’s custom SQL validator with LLM function calls, Monte Carlo’s unstructured data monitoring, or Ataccama ONE’s integration with Snowflake Document AI.

 Only Anomalo and Lightup, both specialized data monitoring tools, seem to have built specific UXs for validating unstructured data.
 Anomalo’s unstructured data monitoring leverages a library of prompts with a focus to flag documents that contain PII and redact them.
 Lightup provides AI Data Profiling for documents (type, size, summary, FAQ) and implements document-level and folder-level metrics for document stores (S3, Google Drive, Box, OneDrive).
 Lightup even open-sourced lightudq without much public success.
 I feel like we are pretty early here.